chaostoolkit/chaostoolkit-bundler/README.md

 (.bundler) $ pyinstaller chaos.spec
 ```

 You need to do that on all the platforms you want to target.
+Once generated,
+a `chaos` binary will be found in the `dist` directory.
+You can copy and
+run this binary without having to create a virtual environment or install
+the drivers any more.

+Be aware that the generated binary does not keep the drivers up-to-date by
+itself.
+You need to regenerate it whenever a new release of the toolkit or a
+driver is made.

 ## Contribute